Preston Ware: Chess career

 Ware was an avid tournament player and played in the Second International Chess Tournament, Vienna 1882, the finest chess tournament of its time.
 He finished in sixteenth place of eighteen scoring a total of 11 points out of 34, but he did beat Max Weiss and the winner of the tournament, Wilhelm Steinitz, in a game lasting 113 moves.
 At the time, Steinitz had not lost or drawn a game for nine years prior to this tournament and was the unofficial World Champion.
-Ware also competed in the first, second, fourth and fifth American Chess Congresses.
+Ware also competed in the first, second, fourth, and fifth American Chess Congresses.

 At the Fifth American Chess Congress in 1880, Ware accused James Grundy of reneging on a deal to draw the game, with Grundy instead trying to play for a win.
 A newspaper article contemporary to the event stated, "Ware's avowal of his right to sell a game in a tourney was a novelty in chess ethics ...
 Ware's veracity has not been questioned, only his obliquity of moral vision ..."

 Legacy

 Ware's other claim to fame was his eccentric opening play.
-He used the Ware Opening (then known as the Meadow Hay Opening), the Corn Stalk Defence (sometimes known as the Ware Defence), and the Stonewall Attack.

-Around 1888, he reintroduced the Stone-Ware Defence to the Evans Gambit, 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.b4 Bxb4 5.c3 Bd6!?, named after Ware and Henry Nathan Stone (1823–1909).
+He used the Ware Opening (then known as the Meadow Hay Opening), the Corn Stalk Defense (sometimes known as the Ware Defense), and the Stonewall Attack.
+Around 1888, he reintroduced the Stone-Ware Defense to the Evans Gambit, 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.b4 Bxb4 5.c3 Bd6!?, named after Ware and Henry Nathan Stone (1823–1909).
 (It had originally been played by Alexander McDonnell against Louis-Charles Mahé de La Bourdonnais in 1834.)